lembn/CLUNKS/README.md

  - Email password recovery

 ### Data Flow
 The program will use sockets to send data over the network the UDP transmission protocol.
 A broadcasting user will send: the frame of their video, the audio frame, which user they are and the total size of the data in a C# class object seriliazed into XML.
 The receiving user will display the frames using the Gstreamer multimedia library.
-The user identification will only be used when managing calls with more than 2 members, but will be present in all data objects as part of the protocol used by CLUNKS
+The user identification will only be used when managing calls with more than 2 members, but will be present in all data objects as part of the protocol used by CLUNKS.

+UDP is being used because it creates very small packets, (about 60% smaller than TCP).
+It is also much faster than TCP by nature because it doesn't contain the slow error checking methods that TCP uses, doesn't wait for acknowledgement from the receiver, is connectionless, so an active connection doesn't need to be managed, doesn't compensate for lost packets and also doesn't attempt to guarantee packet delivery.
+Although this means that the packets recieved by the user may not be an accurate representation of what was originally sent, the eventual consistency reliant nature of the protocol (the philosophy that even if a few audiovisual frames are dropped in the process, the overall data received should be good enough to provide a good user experience) combined with the speed of data transfer makes it ideal for audiovisual streaming over a network.

 ### Security (Server)
 The CLUNK server will use SQLite for database managmemnt.
 The only senstive information stored in the databases on the CLUNK server are the passwords used for user, rooms and groups.
 They will all be hashed with bcrypt.